ppone/docs/integrations/earth-class-mail.md

 We are going to walk you through setting up the Earth Class Mail integration.
 This assumes you have already signed up for an Earth Class Mail account.
 If not, you may [sign up here](https://www.earthclassmail.com/invoiced/).

-1. Get your Lob API key from the Lob dashboard.
-This will be the *Secret API Key* for the *Live Environment*.
+1. Get your Earth Class Mail API key from the Earth Class Mail application.
+This will be from the *API Key* section in the integration settings.

    [![Obtaining Earth Class Mail API Key](/docs/img/ecm-settings.png)](/docs/img/ecm-settings.png)